MarkMoHR/Handwriting-Number-Classification/README.md

     - _filterB_ means: when at the white pixel, search up/down one pixel and left/right __one__ pixel.
 If meeting a black pixel, set the current position to black.
     - _filterA_ means: when at the white pixel, search up/down one pixel and left/right __two__ pixel.
 Count the blacks with the coefficient, -1 or 1 (-1 means subtract one black when meeting a black at left/right side).
 At last, only if the blacks more than 0, set the current position to black.
     - Obviously, _filterB_ is to thicken the number in all directions, leading to the cons that the holes in number 0, 6, 8, 9 with be filled.
 So I propose another simple but useful filter, the _filterA_, to deal with such problem.
 It can be seen that the intensity of a white pixel is much relevant to its horizontal neighbors, which prevent hole filling to some extent.
 Luckily it works well in my experiments.

+---

+## 6. Problems left
+1. Some numbers are connected to each other and are segmented together into one image......
+1. From the predict result above, we see that most of the 7s and 9s are classified into 1......